txpipe/asteria/onchain/docs/mvp-design/design.md

 - the `ShipState` output datum has the `ship_token_name` set as the name of the `ShipToken`.
 - the `ShipState` output datum has the `pilot_token_name` set as the name of the `PilotToken`.
 - the `ShipState` output datum has the `last_move_latest_time` set as the latest posix time of the tx validity range.
-- the `ShipToken` is paid to the `SpaceTimeScript` validator address.
+- the `ShipState` output value only has the `ShipToken` and some amount of ada.

 #### *BurnShip Redeemer*